Flatcar installation

 ### Metadata configuration script

 The following bash script can be used for the Metadata configuration script as referenced in the Ignition configuration above.
-This will download a server's metadata, configure the hostname and network, but only if that contains a bond (FlexMetal servers are always delivered with NIC bonding).
+This will download a server's metadata, install the SSH keys for the `core` user, and configure the network.
+The network is only (re)configured when the server has NIC bonding, which FlexMetal servers are always delivered with.
 By default Flatcar automatically configures a single uplink according to the `ip` kernel parameter.

 You can customize this script if needed.